 Drawbacks Of The Industry

 It is pretty clear with this discussion that the packaging sector has experienced a growth in demand, but there is a fair share of drawbacks involved.
-First of all, the major drawback is shut down, and the employees were either laid off, or they were ridden to their homes.
+First of all, the major drawback is shut down, and the employees were either laid off, or they were driven to their homes.
 This way, multiple companies, and their factories were closed down, with a lower production rate.

-If the packaging industry doesn’t belong to medicine or essential, they are all shutting down and are already experiencing losses and bankruptcy in extreme cases.
+If the packaging industry doesn’t belong to medicine or essentials, they are all shutting down and are already experiencing losses and bankruptcy in extreme cases.
 That’s to say because people are only looking for the essential items to stock up.
 Even more, the big conferences of the niche, such as the Plastics Recycling Show of Europe have been postponed.
 The event cancellation has led to money loss, and the international merger chances are also declining.

 Some of the packaging companies aren’t able to increase the production rate as per the demand.
 However, such companies won’t be able to stay in the market during this pandemic, and also, their chances of survival in the post-corona world will be hindered.
 That’s to say because the majority of companies looking for packaging have already tied knots with new companies to meet their demand.

 China & Market Leader

 Previously, China was known as the packaging sector leader, and it has experienced the loss of clients.
 Even more, the economy is decreasing by 50% post this pandemic.
 We are saying this because China has lost clients since the businesses have already found alternates for their packaging needs.
 Also, people are skeptical about choosing China since it’s the origin of COVID-19, and nobody wants to take chances.

 What Should Packaging Companies Do?